Chinese Idioms Beyond Chengyu: Everyday Expressions With the Chinese Culture Explained

 吃醋 (chī cù)

 This simple two-character expression literally means "eat vinegar" but actually means to be jealous, especially in romantic situations.
-If your girlfriend gets mad because you talked to another woman, she's 吃醋.
+If your girlfriend gets mad because you talked to another woman, that's 吃醋.
 The phrase has roots in a Tang Dynasty story about a jealous wife who drank vinegar rather than accept her husband taking a concubine.

-Xiehouyu: two-part allegorical sayings
+Xiehouyu: Two-part allegorical sayings in Mandarin

 Xiehouyu are probably the most entertaining type of Chinese idiom.
 They work like inside jokes, where you say the first part and everyone understands the implied second half.
 These expressions showcase Chinese wordplay and humor.